apache/struts-site/source/tag-developers/alt-syntax.md

 # Alt Syntax

+> Note: As from Struts 2.6 option to disable the AltSyntax has been removed and now using %{...} is the only way
+> to create an expression as stated below.

 The _altSyntax_ is an option that can be defined in `struts.xml`.
 By default it is set to true and it is **strongly** recommend you do not change that unless you are upgrading from WebWork 2.1.7 or previous versions.